-VET programs are available to VCE students as part of their Woodleigh School program.
-They are available in a range of industry areas and, on completion, students receive a nationally recognised qualification as well as credit towards units in their VCE program.
+VET programs are available to Year 10 and VCE students as part of their Woodleigh School program.
+They are available in a range of industry areas and, on completion, students receive a nationally recognised accreditation as well as unit credit towards their VCE program.

-Students combine school-based studies with a VET program which may involve attending a TAFE college, a Registered Training Organisation (RTO) or a workplace for training, usually for one day per week.
+Students combine school-based studies with a VET program which may involve attending a TAFE college or a Registered Training Organisation (RTO), usually for one day per week.
 VET programs involve competency-based learning which means students perform tasks and duties to the standard expected in employment.